 - Any condition that was misrepresented or undisclosed at the time of application.

-- An internist has struggled with shoulder pain for years, and the condition is irritating, although not disabling.
+- Scenario One: An internist has struggled with shoulder pain for years, and the condition is irritating, although not disabling.
 In November of 2016, he visits a physical therapist to try to relieve the pain.
 The condition improves, and he purchases a new long-term disability insurance policy in January of 2018.
 By the end of the year, the shoulder pain is back, and this time it’s so severe that the internist can no longer work in his specialty.
 When he tries to claim disability benefits, the insurance company denies the claim as a pre-existing condition.

 In this case, even though the condition became disabling after his policy went into effect, he had previously sought treatment for the condition within two years prior to the effective date.

-- A cardiologist starts at a new hospital in January of 2018, and she purchases an individual long-term disability policy.
+- Scenario Two: A cardiologist starts at a new hospital in January of 2018, and she purchases an individual long-term disability policy.
 That summer, she falls from a ladder while cleaning her gutters and suffers a serious spinal injury that becomes disabling.
 She claims disability benefits to supplement her lost income, and the insurance company agrees to pay benefits.

 In this situation, the insurance company could identify that there was no prior treatment or symptoms of this spinal condition.
 This ailment clearly qualifies as an injury or illness that arose after the policy’s effective date, and therefore the claim will be covered.

-- An anesthesiologist is prescribed medication for high blood pressure in June of 2018.
+- Scenario 3: An anesthesiologist is prescribed medication for high blood pressure in June of 2018.
 In 2019, she purchases a long-term disability insurance policy and her hypertension is excluded from coverage as a pre-existing condition.
 Later that year, she suffers from a heart attack and tries to claim disability benefits.
 Her insurance company attempts to deny her claim by reasoning that her heart attack resulted from her excluded hypertension condition.

 This case is less cut and dry than the previous examples.
 Often the cause-effect relationship of different health conditions can be hazy, and there will be a dispute about what disabilities can be excluded by a pre-existing condition.
 In this case, the anesthesiologist should contact a disability attorney, who can argue on her behalf that the heart attack is a materially different condition than her hypertension, and should not be subject to the exclusion.